phlex-ruby/phlex.fun/pages/index.md

 end
 ```

-Which can be called from Ruby or Erb without a bunch of `<% %>` tags.
+The component can be called from Ruby or Erb without a bunch of `<% %>` tags.

 ```ruby
 render Nav.new do |nav|